Witness Protection Process Exposed

 You see it mentioned in the movies every now and then when someone gets put in to the Witness Protection Programme and we see them starting a new life somewhere far away from anyone who may have known them and trying to deal with not just new identities but having to leave the old life, friends and family behind.
 But have you ever wondered what it is like to go through the Witness Protection Programme, what the various steps are and what it must be like, not just for the person who needs it but for the rest of the family who find themselves forced to go through this forced change.
 Well that is part of what you get in "Witness Protection", a made for TV movie from 1999 with a surprisingly strong cast for a TV movie.

-All of which, and there is a whole lot more, makes for a pretty powerful drama and one which is incredibly well acted.
+All of which, and there is a whole lot more, makes "Witness Protection" a pretty powerful drama and one which is incredibly well acted.
 Tom Sizemore is brilliantly cast as the mobster who is use to having things his way and now his only response to a situation he has no control of is anger.
-Mary Elizabeth Mastrantonio brings just the right amount of class to her character so you can see that she has lead a good life and whilst the mess they are in shocks her she still will do whatever to protect her kids.
+Mary Elizabeth Mastrantonio brings just the right amount of class to her character so you can see that she has led a good life and whilst the mess they are in shocks her she still will do whatever to protect her kids.
 And it goes on as Shawn Hatosy makes Sean an angry and sarcastic teenager who you can guess would probably leg it the minute they start their new life whilst Skye McCole Bartusiak makes little Susie this innocent little girl who has no real grasp on what is going on but has to watch as the family end up at each other's throats.

 What this all boils down to is that "Witness Protection" is an incredibly powerful movie which delivers this fascinating look at the turmoil a family faces going though the Witness Protection Program.
 This is the sort of movie which goes against everything which most people think of when you mention TV movies and a lot better than many would expect.